Heal Your Skin in 4 Simple Steps

 You heard me right.
 Remember how I said those acne scrubs dry your face, which creates your skin to produce more oil, which creates a vicious cycle?
 Well washing your face with foaming face washes can do the same thing!
 There’s lots of new research out there to show that cleansers throw off the correct proportion of bacteria on your skin needs to regulate itself.
 Over-washing of your face throws of the skin’s PH.
 If you wash your face once, your skin’s PH will return to normal within a few hours.
 Wash your face more than once a day with a harsh cleanser for months, and that recovery time takes longer and longer.

 I don’t recommend not washing your face at all.
 A buildup of dead skin, makeup and dirt can clog pores and make things worse.
-What I do recommend is mixing a little baking soda and oil (any oil you prefer like, sweet almond or olive) together to make a paste and scrubbing your face with it once a day.
+What I do recommend is mixing a little sugar and oil (any oil you prefer like, sweet almond or olive).
 It will scrub away all of the bad stuff without stripping the moisture from your skin.

 3) Use Oils